awaescher/homebridge-sun-azimuth/README.md

 **Thresholds example**: If you want the sensor to turn on when the sun is between 0° and 90° azimuth, set the lower threshold to 0 and the upper threshold to 90.
 See the example configuration file for a basic set-up (north, east, south, west).

-For help or in case of issues please visit the [GitHub repository](https://github.com/Krillle/homebridge-sunlight/issues).
+For help or in case of issues please visit the [GitHub repository](https://github.com/awaescher/homebridge-sun-azimuth/issues).
-This plugin is based on [homebridge-sunsensors](https://github.com/mfkrause/homebridge-sunsensors).
+This plugin is based  on [homebridge-sunsensors](https://github.com/mfkrause/homebridge-sunsensors) and [homebridge-sunlight](https://github.com/Krillle/homebridge-sunlight)..